c0d3Gems/crawlr/README.txt

 This crawler is written for fun & so that I get to expand my area of knowledge.
 I am planning to integrate it with a website that offers news from other websites, all in one place.

+What you'll need:

+    1. A linux distro (I'm using Debian 9)

+    2. Install dependencies (libcurl-dev3, build-essential, gcc, curl), you can just run the setup.sh as root and you're set.

+    3. (Optional) Valgrind - for memory leak testing.
+    I wrote the code to be memory-thread safe, but it seems that once I make use of the lcurl libraries, Valgrind curses me with leaked memory, yet no fatal errors.
+Based on a stackoverflow post, these kind of warnings and leaks can be safely neglected.

+    4. Test with an article link that has its domain as a member of the structure in the crawler.h header file. (actual link following not implemented just yet, but will come soon.)

+Implemented stuff:

+    1. Thread spawning function

+    2. Write to file lcurl function, yet needs to be adapted to our needs (not overwrite itself after each run)

+    3. Custom header for GET request function where there's restricted content, on wsj.com for example, in order to bypass the subscription request from the website.

+    4. Flags for Log keeping
+        -m for mute
+        -q for quiet mode (only to file) no flag = both stdout and logFile.

+What needs to be implemented from here:

+    1. Actual make use of the threading spawn functions, with lcurl custom GET requests

+    2. Tune the fileWriting from lcurl custom GET request not to rewrite the files

+    3. Delete some of the stdout messages used for testing & debugging. (in pre-release stage.)